caleb-bb/periscope/README.md

 Another big waste of time is sticking IO.inspect into random places in a module just to view the socket.
 Periscope also solves this problem aswell, type `socket()` and hey presto, you can view the socket!
 The socket function returns a socket struct, so you can treat it as one.
 That means you can type socket.assign to see your current assigns.

 Can’t find the assigns or socket you’re looking for, because the currently loaded page is in a component?
 No problem. `component_names/0` returns a list of all active components, making it easy to find your module.
-You can even type `assigns_for(YourAppWeb.SomeLiveView.SomeChildComponent)` and view all of the assigns for SomeChildComponent.
+You can even type `assigns_for(YourAppWeb.SomeLiveView.SomeChildComponent)` and view all of the assigns for `SomeChildComponent`.

-Finding the routes for a component can be a bear as well. mix phx.routes gives you routes and HTTP verbs, but not module names.
+Finding the routes for a component can be a bear as well. `mix phx.routes` gives you routes and HTTP verbs, but not module names.
 Finding the routes to a module requires going to the router and scrolling through to piece together the route bit by bit.
-Periscope solves this problem as well: just type paths_and_liveviews and you’ll get a map where each key is a fully-qualified module name and each value is a list of routes to that module.
+Periscope solves this problem as well: just type `paths_and_liveviews` and you’ll get a map where each key is a fully-qualified module name and each value is a list of routes to that module.
 Easy-peasy.

 ## Installation